sasgithub/Data_Analytics_cs/case-study/viz/Non-Tourist_Non-Loop_Customer_Ride_Distance_Distribution_by_Ride_Duration_Cluster.md

 ##### Overview

 This kernel density plot illustrates the distribution of **ride distances** (in kilometers) for **non-tourist, non-loop customer rides**, broken out by **ride duration clusters** labeled Short, Medium, and Long.
-Clustering these customer rides by duration helps uncover distinct usage patterns — such as short errand-like trips versus longer recreational journeys — without needing to segment riders any further or rely on additional metadata.
+Clustering these customer rides by duration helps uncover distinct usage patterns, such as short errand-like trips versus longer recreational journeys, without needing to segment riders further or rely on additional metadata.

 ##### Chart Details